MrOdtuhan/ICS3U_coursework/coding-practice-Dec.4.md

-# Menu options with a for loop
+# Menu options with a for/while loop
 The goal of this assignment is to lead you towards being able to create a menu in a program *using a for or while loop*.

 Example result: